 In the world we live in today many challenges abound due to deteriorating climate change, wars, tough economy, loss of jobs, pestilences, and the ultimate loss of a loved one.
 All these can lead to depression, thus leading to the million-dollar question, can pets alleviate mental health issues, or give someone company when all seems down and trapped?
 Follow along with me as we discuss this question how do dogs help with anxiety and depression?

-It is safe to say the cat too felt it was part of the family and indeed it amazed how the protective instincts the furry cat demonstrated.
 Dogs too can sense people’s distresses, cries, tears altogether and have in numerous incidents defended their owners.
 On other occasions, dogs have responded by getting close to the owner even moan with them, lick them, and give them the needed consolation at that particular moment.
+Find out more from a live vet chat online.

 How do dogs and cats help with anxiety and depression?

 Human beings are wired to respond to touch and social interactions.
 Sometimes humans just need to vent out their anger or deep thoughts hence the need for a good listener.
 This person won’t interrupt as one expresses their frustrations which moments are therapeutic.

 Think of it, who better to listen to us without interfering with your furry favorite friend?
 Cats and dogs top of the list of pets when it comes to such vulnerable instances when one needs a shoulder to lean on.

 From personal experience, pets are a way to distract oneself from these disruptive flashes.
 Cats and dogs can offer you comfort when you feel none understands you.
 They seem to help people to be more mindful.
 This mindfulness is a process of getting one to pay attention to the moment at present.